Mark B. Grzymala

 As a commercial litigation attorney, Mark represents other clients in transportation, collections, judgment enforcement, protection of intellectual property rights, issues under the Uniform Commercial Code, fraud, commercial evictions, and other business disputes.
 Mark also helps entrepreneurs establish and maintain their businesses.
 Mark is licensed to practice in the State of Illinois and the U.S. District Court, Northern District of Illinois since 2001.

 He is active in local bar associations and is a member of the Chicago Bar Association (serves as Co-Chair of the Committee on Real Property, Construction Law and Mechanics Liens), the Illinois State Bar Association (Member of the Construction Law Council) and the American Bar Association (Member of the Construction Law Forum, the Steering Committee for Division 9, and sits on the marketing committee for the forum).
-Mark is also a Charter Member of the Construction Lawyers Society of America.
+Mark is also a Charter Fellow of the Construction Lawyers Society of America.

 In 2018, Mark was awarded with a Diversity Award by the Diversity Law Institute for his work with woman-owned businesses.